GSA/digitalcorps.gsa.gov/apply/track-digital-strategy.md

 ## Duties

-Typical duties for the Presidential Innovation Fellow include, but are not limited to:
+Typical duties for the U.S. Digital Corps Fellow include, but are not limited to:

 Analyzing and scoping the technical and policy requirements needed to implement complex digital solutions; conceiving/recommending projects/studies to advance state-of-the-art work in the specialty area; applying forward ­thinking design and development principles to product development and program management, such as lean startup, human-centered design, equity-centered design, and agile development; assessing the state of digital services provided by the Federal Government, and working to align strategies and practice; conferring with key government/private officials and top experts in the field; representing the agency at technical symposia and/or conferences; developing authoritative papers/reports; developing and leading adoption of government­wide standards for digital services, leading to their adoption across citizen- and business-­facing government services; demonstrating thought leadership and contributing best practices in a variety of technologies and principles; contributing to a talent strategy that includes recruiting innovators and entrepreneurs to participate in solving complex and esoteric challenges.